Yingrjimsch/grgry/README.md

-After that you can move it into your `/usr/local/bin` directory to make it executable on linux
+After that you can move it into your `/usr/local/bin` directory to make it executable on linux:
 ```bash
 wget https://github.com/Yingrjimsch/grgry/releases/download/v1.0.3/grgry-v1.0.2-x86_64-unknown-linux-gnu.tar.gz
 tar -xvzf grgry-v1.0.2-x86_64-unknown-linux-gnu.tar.gz